Skip to main content

 The keyword here is: "when many maidens were gathered together unto Shushan the palace, to the custody of Hegai, that Esther was brought also unto the king's house".

 "Esther was brought".
 Was brought is a passive voice verb.
 What is a passive voice verb?
 It is where the subject receives the action.
 Meaning, Esther receives the action.
 Ester was brought.
 Ester was forced.
-In short, Esther doesn't want to be there!
-But she has no choice.
+In brief, Esther doesn't want to be there, but she has no choice.